Facebuster: Double underhook facebuster

 The wrestler bends their opponent forward, placing the opponent's head between the wrestler's legs, and then applies a double underhook on the opponent.
 The wrestler performs a kneeling or sitout facebuster.
 Andre the Giant is credited for inventing the move, but is perhaps better known as the Pedigree, the name Triple H gave to the kneeling version of the move as his finisher.
 Chyna later adopted the move from Triple H and began using it as a finisher.
 Another similar version of the Pedigree was used by Seth Rollins, where he would release his opponent during the fall, while a sitout version, known as the In Yo' Face, is the name Velvet Sky gave to the move as her finisher.
-CM Punk and uses an avalanche version called the Pepsi Plunge during the independent circuit before re-using the move in AEW.
-Chyna also used this version in her feud against with Chris Jericho.
+CM Punk used an avalanche version called the Pepsi Plunge in the independent circuit before re-using the move in AEW and uses the move which can see him drop the opponent towards the mat while facing to or away from the turnbuckle.
+Chyna also used this version in her feud against Chris Jericho.